 Step Comment 1 The teacher introduces the core objectives for the lesson sequence These must be clear and break the learning into small steps.
 Because our lessons are relatively short, a lesson sequence may extend over a few lessons.
 If this is the case, consider beginning subsequent lessons with a quick review of previously taught content.
 2 Teacher input, and modelling if necessary 3 Children complete activities Periodically, the teacher will provide feedback during the lesson on an aspect of a child's work.
-Periodically, the teacher will provide feedback during the lesson on an aspect of a child's work.
-If a child asks the teacher for support during a task, then the teacher can do so either in person or as a board led activity if it is felt this will be useful to whole class.
+If action is required, then this will be done in green pen by the child.
+If a child asks the teacher for support during a task, then the child is required to write 'S' in order to indicate that they have received support for that element.
+Any amendment suggested by the teacher should be done in green pen Periodically, the teacher will provide feedback during the lesson on an aspect of a child's work.
+If action is required, then this will be done in green pen by the child.
+If a child asks the teacher for support during a task, then the child is required to write 'S' in order to indicate that they have received support for that element.
+Any amendment suggested by the teacher should be done in green pen.
+From September to November 2021 we trialled VF recorded in the children's work; however, this has now been replaced by S (for 'support' - written by the child):

-4 At the end of the lesson sequence, children answer a range of questions relating to the core objectives of the lesson sequence It is vital that the children be given the chance to demonstrate their understanding, so that misconceptions can be addressed.
-These questions (or an activity which in a similar sense ascertains the extent to which an objective or skill has been understood) can be completed after the work in question.
+4 At the end of the lesson sequence, each child independently answers a range of questions relating to the core objectives of the lesson sequence It is vital that the children be given the chance to independently demonstrate their understanding, so that misconceptions can be addressed.
+These questions (or an activity which in a similar sense ascertains the extent to which an objective or skill has been understood) can be completed after the work in question, or at the back of the child's book.
 5 The teacher reads these responses, in order to gain an insight into misconceptions and strengths.
 These are the only activities which the teacher is expected to 'mark'.
-This might take place during the lesson, or afterwards in preparation for feedback at the start of the next lesson 6 The teacher provides (or takes) model answers, giving the children the chance to change their answers.
+This might take place during the lesson, or afterwards in preparation for feedback at the start of the next lesson.
+Ticks indicate where an answer is correct, and a dash, incorrect.
+6 The teacher provides (or takes) model answers, giving the children the chance to change their answers in green pen where necessary.
 This might take place during the lesson, or as part of a feedback activity at the start of the next lesson.